722: Molecular and Cellular Neuroscience

 Purpose of the course:

 The purpose of this course in Cellular and Molecular Neurobiology is to explore the experimental and theoretical basis for our current concepts of nervous system function.
 The course runs as a series of three Blocks in the fall semester and three Blocks in the spring semester.
 This is NOT a survey course in neurobiology.
-The goals of the course are not so much to inform as to foster an understanding of how we accumulate our knowledge and hypotheses; not to provide a complete textbook picture of the func-tioning nervous system as we know it in 2011, but to provide the intellectual tools and skills to evaluate current and future hypotheses; not so much to provide answers to questions as to attempt to define the unanswered questions.
+The goals of the course are not so much to inform as to foster an understanding of how we accumulate our knowledge and hypotheses; not to provide a complete textbook picture of the functioning nervous system as we know it in 2015, but to provide the intellectual tools and skills to evaluate current and future hypotheses; not so much to provide answers to questions as to attempt to define the unanswered questions.

 In order to create a climate for active discussion and exploration of ideas, each Block is limited to 24 students.
 All students are required to obtain permission from the Course Director to enroll.
-Because of the BBSP, we do not know how many applicants we will have for the course in Fall 2012.
+Because of the BBSP, we do not know how many applicants we will have for the course in Fall.
 Priority is given to (1) students entering the Neuroscience Curriculum, as they are required to take the entire course, and to (2) students from departments affiliated with the course and who intend to register for all six Blocks of the course.
 Students should acquaint themselves with the course description and schedule and, if they are willing to take on the responsibilities of the course, email Denise Kenney for permission to enroll; Denise will contact the Course Director.
 The email should state for how many Blocks the student intends to register and why he or she wants to take the course.